1ZH

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, which included, among other things, the Classic Hits branded stations.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

-The original studios were located in Broadcasting House in Alma Street, the basement of this building also housed The Rock 93FM when this station launched in Hamilton in 1991.
+The original studios were located in the basement of the then Hamilton City Council headquarters in Alma Street.
+The whole building became Broadcasting House once the City moved its HQ to the back of Garden Place in mid-1960.
+The basement later housed The Rock 93FM when this station launched in Hamilton in 1991.
 In 1996 Classic Hits ZHFM moved to its current location on Hardley street.

 In 1998 Classic Hits ZHFM was reduced to just 4 hours of local programming between 6 and 10 am 7 days a week.
 Outside this time nationwide shows based from Auckland took over, and the network announcers simply called the station Classic Hits.
 The breakfast show was shortened to a 3-hour show in 2012 on all Classic Hits.

 On 28 April 2014, all stations part of the Classic Hits network were rebranded as The Hits.
-A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations, with the former breakfast announcer moved to present a 6-hour show between 9am and 3pm.
+A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations, with the former breakfast announcer moved to present a 6-hour show between 9 am and 3 pm.
 Waikato originally kept its local breakfast presented by Mark Bunting.
 However, just prior to the rebranding Bunting had tendered his resignation with The Radio Network and accepted a position on rival station The Breeze Waikato.
 A week after rebranding Mark Bunting left the station and Sunday night network announcer Blair Dowling became the new Waikato local announcer.
-However, he presented the daytime 9am – 3pm show instead and Waikato began taking the network breakfast.
+However, he presented the daytime 9 am – 3 pm show instead and Waikato began taking the network breakfast.